Biggest Ice Fishing Sleds In 2023 (Maximize Load Capacity)

 While the Shappell Jet Sled Magnum is slightly smaller than the two previously discussed models, it still comes with a capacity of 600 lbs, which is enough to handle most angler’s ice fishing equipment.

-A key advantage of this sled model is that, due to its slightly smaller dimensions, it fits on the back of a 6 foot pickup truck.
+During our testing we found that a key advantage of this sled model is that, due to its slightly smaller dimensions, it fits on the back of a 6 foot pickup truck.

 Weighing in at 39 lbs, it is significantly lighter than the two previous models.